-According to the latest scientific data and to the European Society of Human Reproduction and Embryology and the American Society of Reproductive Medicine decree in Rotterdam on 2003 and Amsterdam 2012, as well as the published studies in 2012 and 2014, there are two categories of polycystic ovaries:
+According to the latest scientific data and to the European Society of Human Reproduction and Embryology and the American Society of Reproductive Medicine decree in Rotterdam in 2003 and Amsterdam in 2012, as well as the published studies in 2012 and 2014, polycystic ovaries can be categorized into:

 - Simple polycystic ovaries (SPCO)

 - Polycystic ovaries syndrome (PCOS)

 Simple polycystic ovaries (SPCO)

 SPCOs are confirmed by ultrasound and present around 11 follicles of diameter 2 – 9mm in each ovary.
 A mild increase in AMH (Αnti Müllerian Hormone) and androgens is also observed with or without obstructions in the cycle.
 They are presented in around 21-63% of women.

 PCOS is confirmed by ultrasound check.
 Both ovaries present more than 23 follicles of 2-9mm diameter.
 Other symptoms include large increase in AMH, no or rare periods, subfertility, hyperandrogenism, hirsutism, and increased body weight.
 There is also increased chance of developing diabetes mellitus, hypertension and even malignancy.
 It is observed in around 5-10% of women of the reproductive age internationally.
 It is more common among women of 15 to 30 years old and the rate is decreased with age (33.3% in women younger than 33 years old, 14.7% in women between 30-34 years and 10.2% in women older than 35 years old).